Norm Macdonald’s Death

 — Norm Macdonald, “Weekend Update,” Saturday Night Live

 The darkness of the concept, the patient, deliberate set-up, the bluntness of the punchline, and the subtle perfection of the joke’s internal logic, granting the listener a slow ripple of recognition, causing an inner smile of quiet appreciation a few moments after the initial easy laughter has subsided — the virtues of that joke, part of the merciless onslaught against O.J.
-Simpson that probably got him fired from his gig as SNL’s news anchor, offers a simple crystallization of Norm Macdonald’s humor at its best.
+Simpson that probably got him fired from his gig as SNL’s news anchor, offer a simple crystallization of Norm Macdonald’s humor at its best.

 Too often, like most contemporary comedians — men and women too desperate to please, by definition and by profession — Macdonald fell into the typical trap of cheap laughs: crude language and grotesque sexual humor designed to get a rise from immature people susceptible to the titillation of taboo-shattering.
 But when his talk was restrained in its lexicon and imagery, whether by venue or by his own inner angels, that was when his natural intelligence and sincere irreverence became most impressively unrestrained.
 In those instances, he could hit the kind of comedic bass notes that defied the high-pitched, squealing obviousness endemic to today’s popular entertainment.

 In his stride, he did not seem to care much whether the audience loved the joke or hated it.
 And occasionally, particularly in his final years — during which, as we now know, he was slowly dying of cancer — he would leave the humor aside almost entirely to wax both personal and philosophical about death and God.
 One of the more interesting examples of this side of his character, especially in the context of today’s news, came during a long interview on comedian Chris Hardwick’s “Nerdist” podcast in 2016 (about four years after his cancer diagnosis, as it turns out).